exosphere-project/exosphere/docs/adr/governance-model.md

 ## Context

-Exosphere is a community-driven open source project.

-We have an [interim governance model](https://exosphere.app/docs/governance/).
-From [!750 Documenting interim governance for Exosphere](https://gitlab.com/exosphere/exosphere/-/merge_requests/750):

-> #815 tracks the effort to investigate potential governance models for Exosphere.
-In that issue, @julianpistorius linked to the CNCF [project template](https://github.com/cncf/project-template), specifically the [simple maintainer governance](https://github.com/cncf/project-template/blob/main/GOVERNANCE-maintainer.md).
->
-> We both agreed that the template was somewhat close to how the Exosphere project has already been governed since its inception, and short enough to understand and modify with ease.
-So, we removed the parts that didn't already apply, and tweaked the parts which do.
->
-> This doesn't solve #815 or #819 -- it just serves to capture approximately what we already have, as a starting point to evolve it.
+## Context

+Exosphere is an open-source project that provides a user-friendly interface for non-proprietary cloud infrastructure.
+It empowers researchers and other non-IT professionals to deploy code and run services on OpenStack-based cloud systems, without requiring advanced virtualization or networking knowledge.
+Exosphere fills the gap between OpenStack interfaces built for system administrators and intuitive-but-proprietary services like DigitalOcean and Amazon Lightsail.
+It also enables cloud operators to deliver a friendly, powerful interface to their community with customized branding, nomenclature, and single sign-on integration.

+As a community-driven project, Exosphere is committed to maintaining an open and inclusive governance model that encourages participation, guides discussions, builds consensus, and resolves conflicts.
+We currently operate under an [interim governance model](https://exosphere.app/docs/governance/), which has served us well so far.
+However, as the project grows and evolves, we recognize the need for a more formal and sustainable governance model.

-In [POSE 3.2.1: Investigate governance models #815](https://gitlab.com/exosphere/exosphere/-/issues/815#note_1404718326) we have a fairly detailed investigation of four governance models.
-Specifically we evaluated how/if each model addresses governance acceptance criteria required by the [Open Source Security Foundation (OpenSSF) Best Practices](https://bestpractices.coreinfrastructure.org/en/criteria.ce) program, as well as the [Open Source Collective](https://docs.oscollective.org/getting-started/acceptance-criteria).
+In our pursuit of a new governance model, we have conducted a detailed investigation of several potential models, evaluating how each one addresses the governance acceptance criteria required by the [Open Source Security Foundation (OpenSSF) Best Practices](https://bestpractices.coreinfrastructure.org/en/criteria.ce) program, as well as the [Open Source Collective](https://docs.oscollective.org/getting-started/acceptance-criteria).

-### What would success / a fix look like?
+Our goal is to adopt a governance model that provides well-defined mechanisms for stakeholders to act in neutral forums, encourage participation, guide discussions, build consensus, and resolve conflicts.
+Ultimately, we aim to achieve [our sustainability goals](https://exosphere.app/docs/sustainability-goals/), ensuring that Exosphere remains responsive to the changing needs of its community, recruits and grows new project members, and maintains a secure, trustworthy open source product.

+### Success Criteria

 From our POSE Phase I proposal, a governance model that provides well-defined mechanisms for stakeholders to: